 The irritating effect of materials is quantified on the basis of changes to the mucous membrane of a chicken egg.
 The test assesses the hazard potential for skin irritation.
 The HET-CAM according to DB-ALM Method Summary n° 96 is a recognized alternative to the animal test on the rabbit eye (Draize test).

 For this test, an extract of the sample material is prepared and placed on the chorionallantoic membrane (CAM) of incubated chicken eggs for a few minutes.
 Certain textiles or creams/ointments/solutions can be applied directly to the CAM.
-The strength of three different types of reaction of the CAM (coagulation, haemorrhage and lysis of blood vessels) is determined according to the endpoint method.
+The strength of three different types of reaction of the CAM (coagulation, hemorrhage and lysis of blood vessels) is determined according to the endpoint method.

 Required: no highly irritating substances are released from the test material (test result: "not irritating to slightly irritating, score ≤ 10).
 The quality label is issued based on a test report with detailed results.